-We will remain committed to provide the best service to our residents as delineated in our mission statement.
-Our devoted full-time and part-time personnel have enabled this department to meet our goals in 2016, and ultimately to perform its mission to the community.
-My sincere appreciation and thanks to each and every member of the department, their families for their sacrifices, and administrative staff for the dedication and performance of their duties.
+We will remain committed to provide the best service to our residents and staff as delineated in our mission statement.
+Our devoted full-time and part-time personnel have enabled this department to meet our goals in 2018, and ultimately to perform its mission to the community.
+My sincere appreciation and thanks to each and every member of the department, their families for their sacrifices, and administrative staff for their dedication and performance of their duties.